Quick guide and location map

 Site management, contact and designations

-St Martha's Hill is managed by Surrey County Council on behalf of the Albury Estate who own the land.
-We look after public access including general site management, litter bins, car parks at the base of the hill and visitor services including signposted walking trails.
+We manage St Martha's Hill on behalf of the Albury Estate who own the land.
+We look after public access including general site management, litter bins, Guildford Lane car park at the base of the hill and visitor services including signposted walking trails.

 Take a photo and share with us on our social media channels @ExploreSurreyUK